Velociraptor45/Xipona/readme.md

 Set the `Auth` section in the respective appsettings file (*Api/Xipona.Api.WebApp/appsettings.\*.json*) to `"Enabled": true` and fill the remaining properties.

 ### Key Vault
 Instead of providing the database credentials via docker secrets, it's also possible to retrieve them from a [HashiCorp Vault](https://www.vaultproject.io/).
-To do so, you need the following setup (this assumes that you already have a running Vault):
+To do so, you need the following setup (this assumes that you already have a running Vault; it also references the stack deploy compose file.
+If you're using the docker compose, remove the _FILE suffix from all capitalized env variables and provide the values directly in the compose file instead of using secrets):

 - Remove the api's two DB environment variables (PH_XIPONA_DB_USERNAME_FILE & PH_XIPONA_DB_PASSWORD_FILE) and both username/password docker secrets from the docker compose file
 - Create new docker secrets that contain the username/password with which the api will authenticate agains the vault: